Academy of Management Board of Governors

 He served as Editor-in-Chief of Organizational Research Methods and as guest editor for special issues of the Journal of Management on bridging micro and macro research domains and Personnel Psychology on corporate social responsibility.
 Selective examples of service to AOM include President of the Iberoamerican Academy of Management, Task Force Member for redesigning AOM meetings, and Chair of the Research Methods Division.

-Vice President-Elect & Program Chair-Elect: Amy Hillman, Arizona State University
+Vice President & Program Chair: Amy Hillman, Arizona State University

 Amy Hillman is a Professor of Management and the Charles J. Robel Dean’s Chair of the W. P. Carey School of Business at Arizona State University.
 She received her PhD from Texas A&M University in Strategic Management and Business & Public Policy and was formerly on the faculty of Michigan State University and University of Western Ontario.

 She is former editor of Academy of Management Review, former associate editor of Academy of Management Journal, a Fellow of the Academy of Management and in 2018 received the Academy of Management’s Distinguished Educator Award.
 Her previous service to Academy of Management also includes the editorial boards of AMJ, AMR, and AMLE as well as serving the STR (BPS) division as a member of the executive committee and research committee, co-chairing mid-career and new faculty consortia, and on the SIM best paper committee.
 She is currently a member of the STR and OMT divisions.

 Her research focuses on corporate political strategies, boards of directors, and corporate strategy.
 Hillman’s corporate experience includes serving as the general manager of a retail and manufacturing clothing business prior to joining academia,